 Smugglers Creek — County Donegal

-Established in 1845, the pub has seen a fair few storms and smugglers during its time.
-On your arrival at Smugglers Creek Inn, you will be instantly impressed with the warm and welcoming atmosphere and the panoramic view from every corner of the pub.
-Since 2009, the pub has been under the ownership of Emily Browne.
+Established in 1845, the pub has seen few storms and smugglers.
+Upon arrival at Smugglers Creek Inn, you will be instantly impressed with the warm and welcoming atmosphere and the panoramic view from every corner.
+Since 2009, Emily Browne has owned the pub.

-What’s fascinating about the Smuggler’s Creek is that it is a roadside pub situated along the Wild Atlantic Way – one of Ireland’s most famous drives – and looks down on the spectacular Rossnowlagh Beach.
+What’s fascinating about Smuggler’s Creek is that it is a roadside pub along the Wild Atlantic Way—one of Ireland’s most famous drives—and looks down on the spectacular Rossnowlagh Beach.

-Situated high on a hill over one of Donegal‘s best surf spots, this pub and restaurant serve up some terrific seafood dishes.
-Sit outside with a pint, munching on freshly-caught scampi, and watch the waves roll in from the Atlantic.
+This pub and restaurant are high on a hill over one of Donegal’s best surf spots and serve terrific seafood dishes.
+Sit outside with a pint, munching on freshly caught scampi, and watch the waves roll in from the Atlantic.
 Keep your eyes peeled for dolphins in the distance!

 The Bernard Shaw — Dublin

-If you’re feeling thirsty, hungry, or looking to play pool in a graffiti-soaked wonderland with your mates then The Bernard Shaw is right up your alley.
+If you’re thirsty or hungry or looking to play pool in a graffiti-soaked wonderland with your mates, The Bernard Shaw is right up your alley.

-One of Dublin‘s most popular pubs and for fine enough reasons, the Bernard Shaw is a true gem in the city, complete with a spacious beer garden and their very famous Big Blue Bus, which also doubles as a pizzeria.
-Popular with a younger crowd, expect great music, delicious pizza and a wide range of craft beers.
+One of Dublin’s most famous pubs, and for good reason, the Bernard Shaw is a true gem in the city.
+It has a spacious beer garden and its famous Big Blue Bus, which also doubles as a pizzeria.
+Popular with a younger crowd, expect great music, delicious pizza, and a wide range of craft beers.

-It is also a great spot to watch big sporting events, such as the All Ireland Football Final.
-The pub is really alive after dark other than any time of the day.
+It is also a great spot to watch significant sporting events like the All-Ireland Football Final.
+The pub is alive after dark other than any time of the day.
 The back area is the pub’s best feature, the perfect spot to relax with your mates on long benches and forget your worries.

 Mutton Lane Inn — Cork City

 A much-admired Cork Pub, the Mutton Lane Inn is probably one of the oldest drinking establishments in the city.
-Mutton Lane itself, situated off St. Patrick’s Street, is one of many alleyways that lead into the famed English Market and used to be where live sheep were run into the market at one time.
+Situated off St. Patrick’s Street, it is one of many alleyways that lead into the famed English Market.
+It used to be where live sheep were run into the market simultaneously.

-The pub is characterised by its distinctive mural and beer kegs on which to sit, this is a quiet, dim and candle-lit pub that lends itself to a conversation with a lot of wooden features highlighted by flickering candlelight.
+The pub is characterised by its distinctive mural and beer kegs on which to sit.
+This quiet, dim, candle-lit pub lends itself to a conversation with many wooden features highlighted by flickering candlelight.

-There is often music at the inn, and what’s more, there’s no television.
-Conversation and camaraderie are key aspects of the Mutton Lane Inn.
-It’s always busy, but if you’re lucky enough to get a seat, you may not want to leave.
+The inn often has music, and there is no television.
+Conversation and camaraderie are vital aspects of the Mutton Lane Inn.
+It’s always busy, but you may not want to leave if you’re lucky enough to get a seat.

 Mulligan’s of Poolbeg St — Dublin

 One of the many places reputed to serve the best Guinness in Ireland, Mulligans is among the last remaining big-name Dublin pubs that hasn’t been dressed up into something else.
-The pub is two minutes walk from the main thoroughfare, O’Connell Street and has been at the core of the city’s cultural and spiritual life for nearly 300 years.
+The pub is a minute’s walk from the main thoroughfare, O’Connell Street and has been at the core of the city’s cultural and spiritual life for nearly 300 years.

-Pretty much the only modern thing you will find there is a large TV, presumably installed for the sole purpose of giving the attendees something to shout at.
+The only modern thing you will find is a large TV, presumably installed to give the attendees something to shout at.

-Mulligans has long been a great theatrical pub for public figures from political and literary facets.
-And in the mid-1950’s John F. Kennedy, as a journalist with the Hearst Newspaper, visited Mulligans. thousands have come since and are still coming to pay homage at the literary shrine.
+Mulligans has long been a tremendous theatrical pub for public figures from the political and literary spheres.
+In the mid-1950s, John F. Kennedy, a journalist with the Hearst Newspaper, visited Mulligans.
+Thousands have come since and are still coming to pay homage to the literary shrine.

 Jolly Roger — Sherkin Island

-Their seafood is amazing: Lobsters are served local fresh and all day, smoked fish, West Cork’s artisan cheeses, and organic produce from Sherkin Island itself.
+Their seafood is terrific: Lobsters are served locally fresh and all day, smoked fish, West Cork’s artisan cheeses, and organic produce from Sherkin Island.

 The Barge Pub — Dublin